 As most Irukandji stings will result in severe symptoms, you should alert emergency medical services as soon as possible, and have the patient transported to hospital.
 Respiratory failure can ensue, prompting the need for CPR, oxygen, non-invasive ventilation, or even endotracheal intubation.

-It is important for any suspected Irukandji sting to liberally douse the area with vinegar as early as possible to neutralise remaining stinging cells.
+It is important for any suspected Irukandji sting to liberally douse the area with vinegar as early as possible to neutralize remaining stinging cells.
 In tropical Australia, vinegar (4%-6% acetic acid) has traditionally been used as first aid for the treatment of stings of the deadly box jellyfish C. fleckeri, the irukandji C. barnesi and many other species.

 What does vinegar do?